 4. Narrow your audience by focusing on attributes

 The AND-OR targeting lets you layer attributes so that you can be sure that your ads are being shown to your target audience.
-Before, only the OR function was available which resulted in either very narrow or very broad targeting.
+Before, only the OR function was available, resulting in very narrow or broad targeting.
 With the addition of the AND option, you can now refine your audience and make sure that your budget goes to users who are potentially more engaged and ready for conversion.

 If left unchecked, this can drain your ad budget while limiting the effectiveness of your ads.
 Even though companies like Google and LinkedIn have ramped up their efforts to stamp it out, scammers are growing increasingly wily.
 It’s definitely in your company’s best interests to incorporate ad-fraud protection on your campaign, like CHEQ‘s anti-click fraud technology.